 Threats: Introduced animals such as cats, dogs, pigs and rats cause decreases in land iguana populations due to competition for food and predation of eggs and juveniles.
 Whereas natural predators tend only to hunt iguanas under a year old (when they become too big to eat), cats have been shown to predate three or even four year old iguanas.

-Conservation actions: Feral dogs wiped out the last colonies of land iguanas on Santa Cruz in 1976, and the remaining 60 survivors were rescued by the Charles Darwin Research Station.
-A similar population crash on Isabela prompted a captive breeding program to be set up on Santa Cruz, which still continues today.
+Conservation actions: Feral dogs wiped out the last colonies of land iguanas on Santa Cruz in 1976, and the remaining 60 survivors were rescued by the Charles Darwin Research Station. .
 In 2019, over 1000 Galapagos land iguanas were reintroduced to Santiago island by to boost the survival of Galapagos land iguanas, but also to help restore Santiago’s ecological health.
 This was part of a project that we support.

 Help us to protect Galapagos land iguanas by donating today!